 Communication can make or break your bottom line in a solutions business – and I’m guessing in your business too.
-In other posts, we’ve talked about how communication missteps can lead to rework, frustration and missed opportunities destroying your return.
-The flip-side is that effective communications can open up all kinds of new opportunities and benefits.
+While communication missteps can lead to rework, frustration, and missed opportunities destroying your return.
+The flip side is that effective communication can open up all kinds of new opportunities and benefits.

-One of the great things that improving our communications has done for us is to open up a whole new completely remote approach to the implementation of our MobilePLUS Assets solution.
+One of the great things that improving our communications has done for us is to move to a remote approach in the implementation of our mobilePLUS solution.
 This saves time and money for both our clients and our team.
-However, the only way this approach works is if all communication is clear, concise and universally understood across the full project team.
+But the only way this approach works is if all communication is clear, concise, and universally understood across the full project team.

-A recent example is the solution that we delivered for a university in Florida earlier this year.
-Like most client project teams, there was a wide variety of perspectives – the executive sponsors, the IT team, the functional managers and the users – each with its own concerns and motivations.
-However as a group, they had a limited budget and a compressed amount of time with which to get the solution implemented and in production.
+A good example of our communication practices at work is in the solution that we delivered for a university in Florida.
+Like most client project teams, there was a wide variety of perspectives – the executive sponsors, the IT team, the functional managers, and the users – each with its own concerns and motivations.
+They had a limited budget and a compressed amount of time with which to get the solution implemented and in production.
 A remote approach was the best option to meet these constraints.

-We’ve been delivering Assets solutions for over 15 years, with some of the work being done remotely.
-So we did have a few tools to get us started.
+We’ve been delivering assets solutions for years, with some of the work being done remotely – so we did have a few tools to get us started.
 For a completely remote implementation – we needed to take those tools and add the theme of Multiple.

-Each of the players on the team has a different perspective based on their role, their past solution experiences, the potential pluses/minuses of implementing the system, etc. If you want to avoid confusion, frustration, time loss due to misunderstandings, it is worth a little extra time up front to understand the HL Group, Inc. 16690 Swingley Ridge Rd., Suite 100 St. Louis, MO 63017 (636) 590-2900 www.mobileplusgroup.com 2 perspective of each of the roles – and ideally – the perspective of the actual people in those roles so that you can efficiently get information disseminated across the team.
+Each of the players on the team has a different perspective based on their role, their past solution experiences, the potential pluses/minuses of implementing the system, etc. If you want to avoid confusion, frustration, and time loss due to misunderstandings, it is worth a little extra time upfront to understand the perspectives of each of the roles – and ideally – the perspective of the actual people in those roles so that you can efficiently get information disseminated across the team.